-4. Conclusion and Reason for Recommendations
+3. Conclusion and Reason for Recommendations

-- 4.1 The County Council is required by law to carry out consultation on admissions arrangements every seven years or sooner if any changes to those arrangements for the schools where the local authority is the admissions authority.
-The Lead Member is recommended to agree to consult on the attached admissions arrangements for 2016/17 with the minor proposed changes outlined in 2.4 and 2.5 above. - 4.2 The results of the consultation will be reported back to the Lead Member after the consultation period closes in March 2015 with recommendations for amendments as necessary resulting from comments received.
-Following the Lead Member's approval, final admission arrangements will be determined by 15 April 2015, and subsequently published.
+3.1 The County Council is required by law to carry out consultation on admissions arrangements every seven years or sooner if any changes to those arrangements for the schools where the local authority is the admissions authority.
+The Lead Member is recommended to determine the attached admissions arrangements for 2016/17 with the minor proposed changes outlined in 2.4 and 2.5 above.